seakers/ner/README.md

 - SPACE_AGENCY
 - TECHNOLOGY

-For that purpose, a combination of available commands
+For that purpose, a combination of available commands and their possible parameters will be made to create enough data to train the model on this new entities.